 Give Them a Rest

 In today’s modern world, we’re surrounded by screens no matter where we go.
 This causes a lot of eye strain, where the muscles in our eyes get weak.
 Your eyes are muscles, too, and it’s necessary to continually exercise them just as you would with any other muscle.
 It’s good to follow the 20-20-20 rule: Take a break every 20 minutes or so, and look at something that’s about 20 feet away for 20 seconds.

 Another old belief is that eating a lot of carrots is good for your eyesight.
 The funny thing is that it’s somewhat true.
 Carrots are rich in beta-carotene, which the body uses to manufacture Vitamin A, an essential vitamin that helps convert light into information in our brains.
 Vitamin A also helps in maintaining cornea thickness and strength.
 Other foods that promote good eye health include fish high in omega-3 fats (salmon, for example), nuts, seeds, and legumes, citrus fruit, and leafy green vegetables.

-Schedule a visit with one of our medical professionals to get a personalized plan to help ensure your eyes stay young, even as you age.
+Schedule a visit with one of our pain management locations to get a personalized plan to help ensure your eyes stay young, even as you age.

 Call us in Maryland at 301-703-8767 | View MD Providers), in Pennsylvania at 724-603-3560 (View PA Providers) or in Virginia (540-433-1905 | View VA Providers)to make an appointment or use the form on our site to send us a message.